likeabird43/ai-generated-mlpipeline-audit/README.md

 Experiments were repeated using multiple LLMs (ChatGPT and Claude).

-While both models ultimately required external audit, their failure patterns differed:
+While both models required external audit, their **failure patterns differed**:

-- **ChatGPT** produced conservative estimates (PR-AUC ≈ 0.01–0.02) and correctly identified key limitations (e.g., incomplete label matching), but did not investigate their downstream impact.
+* **ChatGPT**
-  → Failure mode: *shallow but incomplete analysis*
+  → conservative but incomplete

-- **Claude** initially reported highly optimistic results (PR-AUC ≈ 0.74) and failed to detect evaluation flaws, but was able to identify and correct them when explicitly prompted.
-  → Failure mode: *overconfident analysis with conditional self-correction*
+  → identifies limitations (e.g., label mismatch)
+  → does not fully analyze their implications

+* **Claude**
+  → overconfident initial results
+  → fails to detect evaluation flaws
+  → corrects errors only after explicit prompting

-After audit and correction, both models converged to similarly low and unstable performance.
+After correction, both converge to similarly weak performance.

+> AI systems do not fail uniformly —
-> This suggests that AI failure modes are not uniform — models can fail in different ways depending on their reasoning path, initial assumptions, and interaction context.
+> failure depends on reasoning path, assumptions, and prompt structure.

 ---

 ## Observed Failure Modes

-### 1. Evaluation Leakage
+1. Evaluation leakage

-* SMOTE applied before cross-validation

-### 2. Label Instability
+2. Label instability

-* Different definitions → different models

-### 3. Proxy Target Bias
+3. Proxy target bias

-* Popularity ≠ true outcome

-### 4. Distribution Shift
+4. Distribution shift

-* Random splits hide generalization failure

-### 5. Metric Misinterpretation
+5. Metric misinterpretation

-* PR-AUC inflated by class imbalance

 ---

 ## Final Conclusion

-This project is not about building a successful prediction model.
+This project is not about building a better model.

-It is an audit of how AI-generated workflows behave under realistic conditions.
+It is an audit of how AI-generated workflows behave.

 > AI-generated ML workflows produce **unstable, context-dependent conclusions** that require external validation.

 The key insight:

-> Model performance is often determined by **how the problem is defined and evaluated**,
+> Model performance is often determined by **problem definition and evaluation design**,
-> not by the underlying predictive signal.
+> not by underlying predictive signal.

 ---

 ## Contribution

-While the individual failure modes of ML pipelines are known, this project contributes a structured empirical audit of AI-generated workflows.
+This project provides a structured empirical audit of AI-generated workflows.

-Specifically, it shows that:
+It shows that:

-- evaluation design, label construction, and data distribution independently distort model performance
+* evaluation design, label construction, and data distribution independently distort results
-- these failure modes consistently appear across different models (ChatGPT and Claude)
+* failure patterns vary across models
-- AI-generated pipelines can produce plausible but invalid workflows without detecting their own errors
+* prompt design significantly influences reliability
+* AI-generated pipelines can appear valid while being fundamentally flawed

-Rather than proposing a new model, this work provides a reproducible framework for auditing the reliability of AI-generated ML pipelines.
+Rather than proposing a new model, this work offers a **framework for auditing AI-generated ML pipelines**.

 ---